thomas779/fid-punks/README.md

 ## Code setup

 ```
-$ yarn
+$ pnpm i
 ```

 1. Copy `.env.example` to `.env.local` (or put the variables in your environment) and update the values.
 2. Update the `src/config.ts` file with your chain, contract address and collection token ID

 For added security you might want to enable KV on vercel!
-This will save any sucessful mint requests and prevent people to spam free mints.
+This will save any successful mint requests and prevent people to spam free mints.

 ## Customize